SecureFromScratch/Workshops/intro_hacking/2-intro_to_burp/intro_to_burp.md

-### Option 1: Use Burp's Built-in Browser (Recommended for Beginners)

-This is the simplest way.
-In Burp Suite, go to the Proxy tab, then the Intercept sub-tab.

-Click the "Open Browser" button.
-This launches a dedicated, pre-configured Chromium browser that automatically routes traffic through Burp.

-### Option 2: Configure an External Browser
+### Option 1: Configure an External Browser

-Install a Proxy Switcher: For browsers like Firefox or Chrome, install an extension like FoxyProxy.
+Install Firefox or open a new Google Chrome profile.

+Install  FoxyProxy browser extension.

 Set the Proxy: Configure the extension to use an HTTP Proxy on 127.0.0.1 and Port 8080.